protobi/nhanes-continuous/README.md

 # Protobi NHANES Data Repository
 This repository contains survey data and metadata for the [CDC National Health and Nutrition Evaluation Survey (NHANES)](https://www.cdc.gov/nchs/nhanes/index.html).

+This builds on the download of XPT and HTM files by https://www.reddit.com/user/Ancient_Winter/ and archived at https://archive.org/details/continuous-nhanes
+It also contains translations of the SAS Transport .xpt data files to text `.csv` and SPSS `.sav` datafiles.

+Submit corrections and requests for this repository via the "Issues" and "Pull requests" links above.

 ## Installation
 Use Git to clone this repository.
 You may need to download git command line or GitHub Desktop.
+This will download all the files to your local machine in a way that makes it easier to receive and contribute updates over time.

+You can also download individual files via the links above within this GitHub index page.

 From the command line enter:
 `git clone https://github.com/protobi/protobi-data-nhanes`

 ## Structure

 This currently contains data for all data tables from the NHANES Continuous Survey, beginning with the first year it was fielded, data year 1999-2000.

+Modules:
+* Demographics
+* Questionnaire
+* Dietary
+* Examination
+* Laboratory

 Suffix | Year
 --|------------